munificent/craftinginterpreters/book/calls-and-functions.md

 ^code check-overflow (2 before, 1 after)

 In practice, if a program gets close to this limit, it's most likely to be a bug in some runaway recursive code.

+### Printing stack traces

 While we're on the subject of runtime errors, let's spend a little time making them more useful.
 Stopping on a runtime error is important to prevent the VM from crashing and burning in some ill-defined way.
 But simply aborting doesn't help the user fix their code which *caused* that error.

 The classic tool to aid debugging runtime failures is a **stack trace** -- a print out of each function that was still executing when the program died and